utk-eecs-crumpton-tas/cs102-handbook/docs/grading/gradescripts.md

 wget https://raw.githubusercontent.com/utk-eecs-crumpton-tas/cs102-downloads/main/tests/lab-tests.zip
 ```

-Substituting `lab-tests.zip` with the name of the zip file for the lab you are working on.
+Substituting `lab-tests.zip` at the end of the URL with the name of the zip file from the [list of files](https://github.com/utk-eecs-crumpton-tas/cs102-downloads/tree/main/tests) mentioned above.

 Unzip the tests: